0xNullLight/Coding_BC/Notes/Installation_Guide_PostgreSQL_Ubuntu&Compatible_Linux_Distro.md

 Replace `myuser` and `mypassword` with your desired username and password, and `mydb` with your desired database name.

-### Part 2: Uninstalling PostgreSQL from Linux Mint
+### Part 2: Uninstalling PostgreSQL from Ubuntu 22.04 (Jammy), Linux Mint, and Other Compatible Linux Distros

 #### Step 1: Stop the PostgreSQL Service